AI & Tech

 The three-sample rule

-The “list the five characteristics first” step is the active ingredient.
+That “list five first” step is the active ingredient.
 It forces Claude to extract the style explicitly instead of regressing to its mean.
 Skip it and you lose about half the gain.

 Words to remove from your own prompt